Left: The comet on 30th November 2021 at 10.31 UT. The Comet was then an 8th magnitude object on the borders of Com and CVn.

 Comet NEAT lies just north of M44 the Beehive Cluster in Cancer on 16th May 2004.
 Taken from Glencree, Co Wicklow.
 50 mm camera lens, 2 minute exposure on Kodak Elite Chrome 200.

 The comet was, at its best, a fine 3rd magnitude object in spring of 2002.

 Both at Oristown, Kells, Co.
 Meath.

 This comet was a binocular object in the summer of 2000.

 21st July 2000 at 00.05 UT.
 30 second exposure with a ST-7 CCD on a 480mm focal-length 70 mm refractor (Pronto).
 In the Dublin sky glow, with a waning gibbous moon.
 Somewhat hazy sky.

 This comet was a spectacular naked-eye object, with a long tail, that passed near the north pole.
 At the time it was 0.12 AU from the Earth.

 The comet was readily visible to the naked-eye.
 I estimated it as mag 3.5.
 The comet lies 4.2° SSW of Theta Aquilae.
 25th August 1990 at 22.00 UT.
 From Barnaslingan, Co Dublin.
 50 mm camera lens used with Fujichrome slide film.

 The comet was then a 4th magnitude object in Andromeda, a little west of the Andromeda Galaxy M31.
 A faint tail is visible pointing upwards.
 27th April 1990.
 From the Sugar Loaf, Co Wicklow.
 Camera lens used.

-The next perihelion of Comet Halley is 40 years away - in 2061.
+The next perihelion of Comet Halley is less than 40 years away - in 2061.